 VC Bird International Airport (ANU)

-You can get to Anguilla by sea from our neighbor island St. Maarten/St. Martin via scheduled public ferry (currently not available due to COVID-19 protocols) from the island’s French side (St. Martin) or by private or shared sea shuttle from the Dutch side (St. Maarten).
+You can get to Anguilla by sea from our neighbor island St. Maarten/St. Martin via scheduled public ferry from the island’s French side (St. Martin) or by private or shared sea shuttle from the Dutch side (St. Maarten).
 Many visitors prefer this option over flying into Anguilla as it is usually more economical and offers a wider choice of departure times.
 We can help you arrange boat transfers and the company will typically collect you at the airport and drive you across the street to the boat dock.

 Getting to the Public Ferry from the St. Maarten Airport